lbrenman/ai-deploy-to-live-devops-pipeline-example-gha/readme.md

 * Your project folder should contain:
   * A `manifest.json` file that you should create that will be edited with each current project version number to promote
   * A json file with the connection(s) export (e.g. `ampint project connection override get -n LBclitest -cn "http server" > httpserver.json`)
-    * Replace the credentials in the connection export with string literals which will be populated by Github secrets
+    * Replace the credentials in the connection export with environment variables as we assign github secrets to these env variables in the pipeline
       ![Image](https://i.imgur.com/Q6f5LcS.png)
   * The project export zip file (for backup purposes)
   * The Github action contained in `.github/workflows/deploymentpipeline.yml`.
 It will run and promote the project to LIVE whenever you check your project in (Push Origin)